 - Configuration Web Application

 The control plane is typically a regional resource deployed in to the hub subscription in a hub and spoke architecture.

 The following diagram shows the key components of the control plane and workload zone.

-The application configuration will be performed from the Ansible Controller in the Control plane using a set of pre-defined playbooks.
+The application configuration will be performed from the deployment agents in the Control plane using a set of pre-defined playbooks.
 These playbooks will:

 - Configure base operating system settings